TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/ExtbaseModels.rst

 With it, the localization of the domain object is already configured.
 By adding ``&amp;L=1`` to the URL, the language of the frontend will be changed to german.
 If there is an existing translation of a blog, it will be shown.
-Otherwise, the blog is output in the default language.
+Otherwise, the blog is displayed in the default language.

 .. tip::